The Waterloo Case: Do governments have a legal responsibility to address homelessness?

 Why NRHN Sought to Intervene

-In addition to the original question at hand, this case in Waterloo is one of the first chances in over a decade for a court to consider another major, but unresolved, question in Canada:
+In addition to the original question at hand, this case in Waterloo was one of the first chances in over a decade for a court to consider another major, but unresolved, question in Canada:

 Do governments have a legal responsibility under the Charter to take proactive steps to address homelessness?